typpo/blog/source/_posts/2012-12-16-an-introduction-to-custom-shaders-with-three-dot-js.markdown

 I've included a full working example in [this jsfiddle](http://jsfiddle.net/QPaRF/4/).

 Unfortunately, I couldn't find the bug just by eyeballing the HLSL.
 I used a process-of-elimination approach where I got rid of parts of shader code until things rendered properly.
 Then, I added parts back until I found the code that was causing the problem.
-Hopefully there will be a better way in the future!
+Hopefully there will be a better way in the future.

 ## Conclusion